Luffy-7744/Samsung-PD-Training-/README.md

 <details>
  <summary> Hierarchical vs Flat synthesis in Yosys </summary>
-Hierarchical synthesis : The basic flow of hierarchical design is simple.
-Dividing a design into multiple blocks (sometimes referred to as sub-chips, sub-blocks, modules, hierarchical blocks, etc.) which can also be user defined.
+Hierarchical synthesis : The basic flow of hierarchical design is Dividing a design into multiple blocks (i.e. sub-chips, sub-blocks, modules, hierarchical blocks, etc.) which can also be user defined.
 Hierarchial design has blocks, subblocks in an hierarchy.
-In Yosys we have done synthesis of a multimodule combinational circuit which consists of two sub_modules one that of **AND** gate and other of **OR** gate.
-Below is the RTL Design code of multimodule.
+In Yosys we have done synthesis of a multimodule combinational circuit which consists of two sub_modules one that of ** AND ** gate and other of ** OR ** gate.
+Below is the RTL Design code of multimodules is gvien below:

 ```
 module sub_module2 (input a, input b, output y);